niwa/interoperable_land_water_models/Examples/BMI/Lookup/README.md

     steep: [3.1, 3.2]
   cool:
     low: [4.1, 4.2]
-    moderate: [5.1, 5.2]
+    _: [5.1, 5.2]
-    steep: [6.1, 6.2]
 ```
 The nesting order if the input classess is determined by the order in which input items appear in the `inputs` sequence.

 The output sequences contain the output values in the same order as the `outputs` node.
-So 1.1 is for TN and 1.2 is for TP in the example above.
+So, in the example above, 1.1 is for TN and 1.2 is for TP.

+An underscore character can be used to match any class of a mapped input or any value of an unmapped input.
+In the example above, the `_` will match both `moderate` and `steep`.

 ### Whole file example